-- Always observe the instructions for the high-pressure cleaner, particularly those concerning the pressure and the spraying distance. - Increase the spraying distance for soft materials and painted bumpers. - Do not use a high pressure cleaner to remove ice or snow from windows ⇒ page 183. - Never use concentrated jet nozzles ("rotating jets") \Rightarrow \triangle . - After washing, avoid sudden and sharp braking.
-Dry the brakes by braking several times ⇒ page 172, Braking capacity and braking distance.
+- Always observe the instructions for the high-pressure cleaner, particularly those concerning the pressure and the spraying distance. - Increase the spraying distance for soft materials and painted bumpers. - Do not use a high pressure cleaner to remove ice or snow from windows ⇒ page 179. - Never use concentrated jet nozzles ("rotating jets") $\Rightarrow$ △. - After washing, avoid sudden and sharp braking.
+"Dry" the brakes by braking several times ⇒ page 168.